Kihumba/private-/Phase-B/Curriculum/02 - Agile Methodology/README.md

 **Skill Description**
 ----------
-Aspiring Andelans should be able to make use of the Scrum framework to manage small to mid-sized projects with a knowledge of all the necessary terms and concepts used.
+Aspiring Andelans should be able to make use of the Scrum framework to manage small- to mid-sized projects with a knowledge of all the necessary terms and concepts used.

 **Output**